-Because BDS uses buffering to speed up file accesses, you may find that buffering takes up a lot of memory, particularly if you have many different applications accessing files.
-See "Specifying a Buffer Size" on page 28.
+Now that BDS uses buffering to speed up file accesses, you may find that buffering can take up a lot of memory, particularly if you have many different applications accessing files.
+See "Specifying a Buffer Size" in Chapter 3.

 4. Why am I not seeing big improvements in write performance?